top of page

 A Chinese sword and an embalmed heart

-The hero Aimeric has a sword from China.
+The hero Bon has a sword from China.
 I originally imagined this, knowing that it was not likely, and hoping that readers would forgive me for stretching the possible given that the story is fantasy.

 Then I came across this image: